spiral/docs/orm/basics.md

 WHERE "id" = 1
 ```

-> If you want to keep our model in solid state by default, you can call such method in overwritten model constructor.
+> If you want to keep our model in solid state by default, you can call this method in an overwritten model constructor.

 #### Filters and Accessors
-You can define setters, getters and accessors same way you would do that for `DataEntity`.
-However, spiral ORM can automatically assign some getters and accessors to your record based on column type, you check check what filters will be created by default by looking into ORM configuration file:
+You can define setters, getters and accessors the same way you would do for `DataEntity`.
+However, the spiral ORM can automatically assign some getters and accessors to your record based on column type.
+You can check what filters will be created by default by looking into the ORM configuration file:

 ```php
 'mutators'       => [